-Now that Lake Alliance Park and Sunset Hills Park are partially developed, the greatest need is for improving and maintaining existing parks and facilities.
-59% of respondents of the community survey indicated that improving existing parks and facilities was one of their most important parks and recreation priorities.
-Similarly, 43% of respondents indicated that maintaining existing parks and facilities was one of their most important parks and recreation priorities.
+Now that Lake Alliance Park and Sunset Hills Park are continuing on the path of being developed, the greatest need is for improving and maintaining existing parks and facilities.
+59.5% of respondents of the community survey indicated that improving existing parks and facilities was one of their most important parks and recreation priorities.
+Similarly, 42.6% of respondents indicated that maintaining existing parks and facilities was one of their most important parks and facilities was one of their most important parks and facilities was one of their most important parks and recreation priorities.